 So, if you’re using a cheap, no name brand Android tablet and want to perform pro-level art projects, then it might be time to upgrade your Tablet itself if there are no Active pens to choose from for your device.

-Best Stylus for Drawing on Android
+Best Stylus for Android Tablets & Phones (Drawing)

 Here is are difference between an active and capacitive stylus pen for Android devices: